-Potassium homeostasis is achieved through balancing dietary potassium intake, intracellular and extracellular potassium levels and excretion by the kidneys.
+External balance of potassium is achieved through balancing dietary potassium intake, intracellular and extracellular potassium levels and excretion by kidneys.

-Extracellular potassium is usually maintained within 3.5 to 5 mmol/L. This narrow window of control is critically important as the difference between the intracellular and extracellular potassium affects electrically excitable muscle and nerve cells due to its effect on the resting membrane potential.
+Extracellular potassium concentration is usually maintained within 3.5-5 mmol/L. This narrow window of control is critically important as the difference between the intracellular and extracellular potassium affects electrically excitable muscle and nerve cells due to its effect on the resting membrane potential.
 Intracellular potassium levels, which are maintained within 120-150mmol/L, are important for enzyme function, cell division and growth.
-It also contributes to acid base and cell volume regulation.
+It also contributes to acid-base and cell volume regulation.
 This article focuses on the external balance of potassium within the body.

 Renal Handling of Potassium

-Excretion of potassium is controlled by regulating potassium secretion and potassium reabsorption.
-This is done by the kidneys to match the potassium intake and maintain homeostasis.
+Potassium levels are controlled by regulating its secretion and reabsorption.
+This is done by the kidneys to match potassium intake and maintain an external balance of potassium

-Potassium is freely filtered at the glomerulus and passes through to the proximal convoluted tubule and loop of Henle where most of it is reabsorbed.
-There is some reabsorption of potassium in the distal convoluted tubule and collecting duct, but potassium secretion also occurs at these sites.
+Potassium is freely filtered at the glomerulus and passes through to the proximal convoluted tubule (PCT) and loop of Henle, where most of it is reabsorbed.
+There is some reabsorption in the distal convoluted tubule and collecting duct, but potassium secretion also occurs at these sites.

 The freely filtered potassium is then passed through the kidney tubules.
-67% of the filtered K+ is reabsorbed in the proximal tubule and approximately 20% is reabsorbed in the thick ascending limb of the Loop of Henle.
+Two-thirds of the filtered K+ is reabsorbed in the PCT and approximately 20% is reabsorbed in the thick ascending limb of the Loop of Henle.
 This means a very small proportion of K+ reaches the distal nephron.

 Proximal Convoluted Tubule

-K+ reabsorption is primarily passive within the PCT and roughly 67% is reabsorbed in this section of the nephron.
+K+ reabsorption occurs passively within the PCT and about two-thirds is reabsorbed here.
 It occurs via a paracellular mechanism and is directly proportional to water and Na+ movement.

-The Na+-K+-ATPase causes sodium to move out of the proximal tubule cell and drives potassium into the cell.
-The extrusion of sodium creates an osmotic gradient and an electrochemical gradient.
-Water moves out of the PCT down the osmotic gradient created by sodium and Cl– moves down the electrochemical gradient.
-K+ is reabsorbed and follows Cl- into the bloodstream.
+The Na+-K+-ATPase causes Na+ to move out of the proximal tubule cell and drives K+ into the cell.
+The extrusion of Na+ creates an osmotic gradient and an electrochemical gradient.
+Water moves out of the PCT down the osmotic gradient and Cl– moves down the electrochemical gradient.
+K+ is reabsorbed and follows Cl– into the bloodstream.

 Thick Ascending Limb of Loop of Henle

-In this section of the nephron roughly 20% of K+ is reabsorbed and it occurs via transcellular and paracellular pathways.
+In this section of the nephron roughly 20% of K+ is reabsorbed through transcellular and paracellular pathways.

 Na+-K+-ATPase on the basolateral membrane pumps Na+ out into the bloodstream and pumps K+ into the thick ascending limb which keeps the sodium concentration in the cell low.
-This creates a gradient for NKCC2 cotransporter on the apical membrane to pump Na+, K+ and 2 Cl- into the cell from the lumen.
-From the cell, K+ can enter the bloodstream through K+-Cl- cotransporter or through the K+ uniporter.
+This creates a gradient for the sodium-potassium-chloride (NKCC2) cotransporter on the apical membrane.
+NKCC2 pumps Na+, K+ and 2 Cl– into the cell from the lumen.
+Intracellular K+ can enter the bloodstream through K+-Cl– symporter or through the K+ uniporter.

-Movement of K+ through apical ROMK channels leads to a positive voltage in the lumen which provides a driving force for the passive reabsorption of K+.
+Movement of K+ through apical renal outer medullary K+ (ROMK) channels.
+This leads to a positive voltage in the lumen which provides a driving force for passive reabsorption of K+.

 Distal convoluted tubule and cortical collecting duct